 e-mails by type

-Interpret and understand Analyses your content and learns what’s what.
+Interpret and understand Analyses your content and learns what is what.

 Identify Identifies with the help of keywords

-Filter and organise Organises your e-mails and filters out junk e-mail
+Filter and organize Organizes your e-mails and filters out junk e-mail

 What happens when the bot receives an e-mail?